Leo Messo: Who is Arsenal’s new Kenyan wonderkid? | Goal.com

 Who else has gone through the academy?

-The young Messo has joined a long star-studded list of big names who have graduated from the Arsenal academy to take the football world by storm.
+The young Messo has joined a long list of star-studded players, who have successfully graduated from the Arsenal academy to go on and rule in the football world.

-They include midfielders Jack Wilshere, Cesc Fabregas, Serge Gnabry, Nigerian Alex Iwobi, Joe Willock, Eddie Nketiah, Ainsley Maitland-Niles, Folarin Balogun, and Juventus custodian Wojciech Szczesny.
+They include Juventus custodian Wojciech Szczesny, midfielders Cesc Fabregas, Jack Wilshere, Nigerian Alex Iwobi, Serge Gnabry, Joe Willock, Eddie Nketiah, Ainsley Maitland-Niles, and Folarin Balogun.